kubernetes-csi/external-provisioner/README.md

         fieldRef:
         fieldPath: metadata.name
 ```
-- Add `--enable-capacity=central` to the command line flags.
+- Add `--capacity-controller-deployment-mode=central` to the command line flags.
 - Add `StorageCapacity: true` to the CSIDriver information object.
   Without it, external-provisioner will publish information, but the
   Kubernetes scheduler will ignore it.
 This can be used to first